sahat/jsrecipes/posts/backend/intermediate/form-validation.md

 // ... other middleware below
 ```

-Here is how our updated POST handler would look with form vallidation:
+Here is how our updated POST handler would look with form validation:

 ```
 app.post('/', function(req, res) {